learn: bipolar symptoms

 If you have an episode of depression, you should be offered medication and a high intensity talking therapy

-Interpersonal therapy is a talking therapy that focuses on you and your relationships with other people.
+Interpersonal therapy is a talking therapy focusing on you & relationships with other people.

-CBT is a therapy that can help you manage your problems by changing the way you think and behave.
+CBT is a therapy for managing your problems by changing the way you think & behave.

 What psychological care is recommended?

-You should be offered a psychological therapy that is specially designed for bipolar disorder.
-You could have individual or group therapy.
+You should be offered a psychological therapy specifically designed for bipolar disorder.
+This may be delivered individually or in a group setting.

-If you live with your family or are in close contact with them, you should also be offered ‘family intervention.’
+If you live with your family or have close contact with them, you should also be offered family intervention.

-The support that you and your family are given will depend on what problems there are and what preferences you all have.
-This could be group family sessions or individual sessions.
-Your family should get support for 3 months to 1 year and should have at least 10 planned sessions.
+The support provided will depend on your family’s specific challenges and preferences.
+This could include group sessions or individual family sessions.
+Typically, families receive support for 3 months to 1 year, with at least 10 planned sessions to ensure meaningful progress.

 learn: coping mechanisms